Aspirin – The Controversy and 10 Best Natural Alternatives

 1) GLA (GAMMA LINOLENIC ACID) found in plants like borage, black currant seed, and evening primrose has been shown to increase activity of the PGE1 family, producing an anti-inflammatory effect similar to aspirin.
 Flaxseed oil does not contain GLA, but is rich in linoleic acid which can be converted to GLA in the body to produce these same anti-inflammatory effects.
 GLA has been documented to lower serum cholesterol, reverse some cases of obesity, clear eczema, lower blood pressure, control allergies, improve autoimmune disease, and prevent arthritis.

 2) VITAMIN E (mixed tocopherols) in high doses retards blood clotting.
 Caution should be exercised if one is using both aspirin and vitamin E (or blood thinners like coumadin with vitamin E) because the combinations have a synergistic effect.
-Studies indicate that supplementation of as little as 200 IU daily in men can reduce the risk of a heart attack by 46%; in women the risk reduction is 26%.
+Studies indicate that supplementation of as little as 200 IU of vitamin E daily in men can reduce the risk of a heart attack by 46%; in women the risk reduction is 26%.
 Whether natural source or synthetic source, all forms supply the body with at least some vitamin E activity.
 The natural forms of vitamin E are d-alpha-tocopherol, d-alpha-tocopheryl acetate, d-alpha-tocopheryl succinate, and mixed tocopherols.
 The synthetic forms are dl-alpha-tocopherol, dl-alpha-tocopheryl acetate, or dl-alpha-tocopheryl succinate.

 Studies indicate that the most biologically active are the esterified natural forms – d-alpha-tocopheryl acetate and d-alpha-tocopheryl succinate.
 Both have been found to provide full antioxidant activity in the body and are the ones recommended by the top authorities on vitamin E at the Shute Institute and Medical Clinic in London, Ontario.